Simon Triantafillou

-Simon Triantafillou (born August 25, 1999) is a Canadian soccer player who plays as a midfielder.
+Simon Triantafillou (born August 25, 1999) is a former Canadian soccer player who played as a midfielder.
+He is the current Team Analyst for USL League One club New York Cosmos.

 Early life

 Triantafillou joined the youth system of Sigma FC at age 11.
 He later had a two-week trial with Belgian club Genk.

 College career

 In 2017, he committed to attend Syracuse University, where he would play for the men's soccer team.
 He recorded his first assist on October 25, 2017, against the Boston College Eagles.
 He scored his first goal on September 6, 2019, against the Yale Bulldogs.
 In 2020, for his senior season, he was named team captain, and he was named to the All-ACC Academic Team.
 He was also awarded the Dean Foty Award, which is awarded to the Syracuse player with the most positive influence on the team's attitude.

 After graduating from Syracuse, he moved to Providence College for a graduate degree and played for the men's soccer for his final season of eligibility.
 He scored his only goal on October 13 in a 3–0 win against the number 1 ranked Georgetown Hoyas.
 He appeared in 21 matches for Providence, leading the team that season with six assists.